blog2i2j/cybersader..cyberbase/📁 07 - Cybersader Arsenal/Home Lab, Home Server/TrueNAS Scale Home Server/My Media Server/My Media Server.md

 - You can hook up Radarr and Sonarr to Prowlarr via their API keys into the "Apps" settings for Prowlarr
 - Change the renaming based on trash guides recommendations
 	- https://trash-guides.info/Radarr/Radarr-recommended-naming-scheme/#optional-jellyfin
+- Sync app indexers to sync Prowlarr to the other apps
 -